ElMedievo/Medievo/README.md

 As in any other Maven project, simply clone the repository, and launch your command prompt within it upon decompression:

   > `mvn clean package`

+*This repository has been moved to the new [MedievoNetwork](https://github.com/ElMedievo/MedievoNetwork) repository, and will no longer be supported as standalone as of June the 27th.*